lsu-ddem/intro-to-esports/content/7- Entertainment Research/3_Lesson_3/_index.en.md

 ### Objective(s):

-After the daily meme, the students will be introduced to the concept of media adaptation by viewing examples of adaptations of media and gaining hands-on experience adapting media to another medium.
+The students will be introduced to the concept of media adaptation by viewing examples of adaptations of media and gaining hands-on experience adapting media to another medium.

 ### Overview: